-Persons have never lived in or visited the United States and are beneficiaries of a family petition or an employer petition.
-Will have to apply for immigrant visas when in quota.
-True also for individuals living outside the US who are selected for diversity visas.
+Persons who live outside the United States and are beneficiaries of a family petition or an employer petition.
+They will have to apply for immigrant visas when in the quota.
+This is true also for individuals living outside the US who are selected for diversity visas.

 Person who was deported/removed.
 This person has no choice but to consul process.
 Assuming he has only one illegal entry or one legal entry and overstay without a subsequent illegal entry, he may be eligible for a 601 waiver before he has been outside of the US for 10 years.
 If he had multiple illegal entries, then he must remain outside of the US for 10 years before he may become eligible for a waiver.
+The I212 application for permission to reapply may be required.